jordanthornquest/jordanthornquest/_home_list/03_green.md

 title: "Green Citrine"
 ---

-I did the recording engineering & mixing Idaho pop-rock duo [Green Citrine's](https://www.facebook.com/GreenCitrine) debut album.
-The record is slated for release later this year.
+I did the recording, engineering, & mixing for Idaho pop-rock duo [Green Citrine's](https://www.facebook.com/GreenCitrine) debut album.
+The record is slated for release in 2020.